 SAMI-Aid will help you decide whether to become a medical tourist

-One way to start getting ready is to look for a suitable facility or hospital using SAMI-Aid’s Medical Tourism search tool.
+One way to start getting ready is to look for a suitable facility or hospital using SAMI-Aid’s exclusive Medical Tourism Wizard search tool.
 We have painstakingly researched many international facilities, and included only those which have a good reputation for high standards of safety and quality.
 These facilities are also located in attractive destinations and offer 30% to 80% savings on surgeries and medical treatments versus the same treatments in the U.S. Our Medical Tourism Wizard is available to all SAMI-Aid Premium members.
 For just $79.99 per month, Premium members also get two free doctor or therapy visits per month, plus access to our Provider & Price Search tool for comparing prices on office visits with local doctors and clinics.
 Register for an account today and travel the world with SAMI-Aid!